-The 2015 season marks Joe Mikulik's first as manager of the RoughRiders.
-Mikulik helmed the Advanced-A Myrtle Beach Pelicans to a Carolina League-best 82-56 record in 2014.
+Joe Mikulik returns in 2016 for his second season as manager of the RoughRiders.
+Prior to his current stint, the veteran skipper helmed the Class A-Advanced Myrtle Beach Pelicans to a Carolina League-best 82-56 record in 2014.
 The Pelicans won their first round matchup in the playoffs before falling in the circuit's championship series.
 Mikulik joined the Rangers organization prior to the 2013 season and served as the roving minor league outfield instructor for one year before being named Myrtle Beach's manager for 2014.

-Known for his passionate approach to managing, Mikulik will be entering his 17th season as a minor league skipper in 2015.
+Known for his passionate approach to managing, Mikulik will be entering his 18th season as a minor league manager in 2016.
 Prior to joining the Rangers organization, he spent 13 seasons with the Colorado Rockies as a manager with the Single-A Asheville Tourists.
 Mikulik also managed the short-season Burlington Indians in 1997 and 1998.
-Through the 2014 season, he owns a career regular season managerial record of 1,061-957 (a .526 winning percentage) and has guided his teams to the playoffs five times, posting an 11-12 record in the postseason.
+Through the 2015 season, he owns a career regular season managerial record of 1,121-1,036 (a .520 winning percentage) and has guided his teams to the playoffs five times, posting an 11-12 record in the postseason.
 Under Mikulik, Asheville won the South Atlantic League championship in 2012; he was the league's manager of the year four times (2000, 2002, 2007 and 2008) and was elected to the South Atlantic League Hall of Fame in 2010.
 He is the Tourists' and South Atlantic League's all-time leader in career victories as a manager (938).

 A native of the Lone Star State, Mikulik was born in Weimer, Texas and currently lives in nearby Keller.
 After graduating from Bishop Forest High School in Schulenburg, Texas, he played for two seasons as San Jacinto Junior College in Pasadena, Texas, where he was an All-American.
 Mikulik was Houston's ninth round selection in the 1984 June Draft and played for 12 years in the Astros organization, rising to Triple-A Tucson.
 He was a career .274 hitter with 78 home runs, 161 doubles, 48 triples 527 RBI and 135 steals in 1,053 games.
 Outside of stints in Mexico and Venezuela, he manned the outfield for Astros affiliates for the entirety of his professional playing career.
 He began his coaching career as a player/coach in the Cleveland organization for Double-A Canton-Akron in 1995.
 Mikulik's managerial career began as an interim skipper when he replaced then-Burlington manager and former Rangers special assistant Harry Spilman late in the 1997 season.